 Does your car use a Takata airbag?
 In what the NHTSA calls “the largest and most complex safety recall in U.S. history,” millions of vehicles with Takata airbags have been recalled.
 High heat and humidity can potentially cause the airbag’s metal cartridge inflator to explode upon deployment, possibly spraying your car with dangerous, metal propellant wafers.3

-Airbag Deployment Lawsuit – Get a Free Case Review
+Faulty Airbag Airbag Lawsuit – Get a Free Case Review

-If you or someone you know has been affected by an undeployed airbag, you need a car accident attorney you can trust.
+If you or someone you know has been affected by an undeployed airbag, you need a car accident attorney you can trust to walk you through the critical steps of a faulty airbag deployment lawsuit.
 Isaacs & Isaacs Law Firm has recovered over one billion dollars our clients.
 Our lawyers in Kentucky, Indiana and Ohio have over 345 collective years of legal experience.
 Call 800-800-8888 for your free consultation.

 Isaacs and Isaacs, Primary Office